Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 There, you will find some interesting stories like the one about Ioiô, the popular goat that used to freely walk around the bohemian region of Iracema Beach in mid 1915.
 Well known to everyone, many people used to offer him alcohol, and because of that, he would get drunk and raise the skirts of the girls.
 During the 1922 election, the population was dissatisfied with the politicians of Ceará and during the voting (it was still on paper back then), the Goat Ioiô won the election as a city councilor.

 Visit Ceará Museum for even more stories.
 The museum has free admission and is open from Monday to Friday from 9 am to 5 pm, with the last entry time at 4h40 pm, and on Saturdays from 9 am to 4 pm.

 Dragão do Mar Center

-In the end of Beira-Mar Avenue is the Fish Market.
-There you have an option of buying fresh fishes to cook at home, or after 11 o’clock you can choose your fish, lobster, shrimp and any seafood in general in one of the many stores and ask them to cook it for you and to deliver it on your table.
-Besides that, some fishermen often pass by the tables selling oysters, I paid R$ 11 for 6 fresh oysters back in 2018.
+At the end of Beira-Mar Avenue is the Fish Market.
+There you have an option of buying fresh fish to cook at home, or after 11 o’clock you can choose your fish, lobster, shrimp and any seafood in general in one of the many stores and ask them to cook it for you and to deliver it to your table.
+Besides that, some fishermen often pass by the tables selling oysters.
+I paid R$ 11 for 6 fresh oysters back in 2018.